Editorial: Gruters' bill rekindles idea of smoking ban

-OUR POSITION: The intent is right, but a more realistic option may be to give local governments authority to enact bans if they choose.^p
+OUR POSITION: The intent is right, but a more realistic option may be to give local governments authority to enact bans if they choose.

 Newly elected state Sen. Joe Gruters, R-Sarasota, hasn’t wasted time proposing a feel-good, breathe-better, litter-ridding bill to ban smoking on public beaches in Florida.